FAA Recommends Replacing Hook And Loop ELT Fasteners

 Key Takeaways:

-• The FAA has determined that hook-and-loop (Velcro-style) fasteners for ELT units are prone to failure in accidents due to issues like improper installation, degradation, and contamination.
+• The FAA has found that hook-and-loop (Velcro-style) fasteners for ELT units are prone to failure in accidents, even if properly installed, due to issues like stretching, loosening, or contamination.

-• The agency recommends that aircraft owners and operators voluntarily replace any installed ELT units using hook-and-loop fasteners with a metal strap restraint for improved safety.
+• Instead, the FAA recommends that aircraft owners and operators voluntarily replace existing ELT units secured with hook-and-loop fasteners with a more secure metal strap restraint method.

 See a mistake?
 Contact us.